Jeff-Moorhead/flaskquotes/README.md

 Bugs and Modifications
 ----------------------

-Please feel free to email me at jeff.moorhead1@gmail.com with ideas for modifications or to report a bug.
+Please feel free to email jeff.moorhead1@gmail.com with ideas for modifications or to report a bug.